 Staff form teams across the University and work through an online toolkit of actions together.
 A team can be any size and can cover an office, building, department, or even a whole School or Division.

-Each action is allocated either 5, 10 or 15 points and the team decides which actions to complete; the total number of points a team achieves will determine whether they receive a ‘working towards Bronze’ accreditation, or a Bronze, Silver, Gold or Platinum award.
+Each action is allocated either 5, 10 or 15 points, and the team decides which actions to complete.
+The total number of points a team achieves will determine whether they receive a “working towards Bronze” accreditation, or an award: Bronze, Silver, Gold or Platinum.

-As well as completing actions, teams have the option to implement their own projects; they can receive up to 50 points for each project.
-To do this, teams will need to read the Briefing Document, submit a Project Plan for approval, undertake their project and complete a Project Case Study.
+As well as completing actions, teams have the option to implement their own projects, and they can receive up to 50 points for each project.

 One of the most important aspects of Green Impact is the audits, which are carried out my trained students in October.

 Student auditors will visit the teams that have taken part in Green Impact and audit them, checking that they have completed the actions from the toolkit they have submitted.

 This is a great short-term volunteering opportunity, where you can gain the skills and knowledge associated with auditing, gain valuable employability skills and make a positive impact.

 Each volunteer auditor will be fully trained on the toolkit and what they need to do in order to audit through a half-day of training.
 This is an IEMA (Institute of Environmental Management and Assessment) approved course.
 Auditors will then complete one or more audit in pairs.
 An audit should take around an hour to complete depending on the size of the department.